 Before we leave Stage One, let’s look at other very early dynasties that show the illustrious royal persons in the links of the generational chain.

-The royal family today also enjoy connections to the earliest English kings in the next table.
+The present royal family today also enjoy connections to the earliest English kings in the next table.
 Recall that Henry I is the grandfather of Henry II, the first Plantagenet:

-In the next table, on the left are the early Scottish kings, and on the far right is Matilda (or Maud) who married Henry I, king of England.
+In the next table, on the right are the early Scottish kings, and on the far right is Matilda (or Maud) who married Henry I, king of England.
 His grandson was Henry II (bottom left), the first Plantagenet.

 Let’s summarize things so far, before we cross over to Stage Two.